LAYA: Layer-wise Attention Aggregation for Interpretable Depth-Aware Neural Networks: Introduction

 Each hidden state is mapped into a shared latent space through a lightweight adapter $g_i(\cdot)$, ensuring comparability across layers.
 LAYA then replaces the standard classifier head with an attention-based aggregator:

 where $\alpha_i(x)$ are learnable, input-conditioned coefficients reflecting the relevance of each layer for the current sample.
-The final prediction is computed as:
+The final prediction is computed as

-This formulation transforms the output layer from a passive projection into an active module that reasons over the network’s internal states.
-Crucially, the attention weights $\alpha_i(x)$ provide an explicit and quantitative attribution signal, revealing which layers influence the prediction.
-This yields interpretability that emerges directly from the model’s computation, without relying on external post hoc techniques.
+This formulation transforms the output layer from a passive projection into an active module that reasons over the network's internal representations.
+Crucially, the attention weights $\alpha_i(x)$ provide explicit layer-attribution scores, revealing how different depths contribute to each prediction.
+Unlike conventional post-hoc explanation methods, these relevance scores are generated as part of the forward pass itself, making interpretability an \textit{intrinsic} property of the model.
+Furthermore, they can be assessed both quantitatively, through faithfulness-based analyses, and qualitatively, by examining task-dependent attention patterns across network depth.

 In summary, this work makes three main contributions.
-First, a core limitation of standard neural architectures is examined: the final prediction relies exclusively on the last hidden representation, disregarding the structured hierarchy of intermediate features learned throughout the network.
-Second, LAYA is introduced as a lightweight, architecture-agnostic output module that applies input-conditioned attention across all hidden layers, enabling depth-aware aggregation while leaving the backbone and its computational pipeline unchanged.
-Third, a systematic experimental framework is presented across both vision and language tasks, evaluating LAYA against competitive baselines and assessing the interpretability afforded by its layer-wise attention scores.
+First, it highlights a fundamental limitation of conventional output heads, which rely exclusively on the deepest representation and therefore disregard both the complementary information encoded in intermediate layers and its interpretability.
+Second, it introduces LAYA, a lightweight, architecture-agnostic output module that performs input-conditioned aggregation across network depth while naturally producing intrinsic layer-attribution scores.
+Third, it presents a comprehensive experimental evaluation on different image classification datasets, combining predictive performance with quantitative and qualitative interpretability analyses to validate the fidelity and usefulness of the learned attention distributions.

 The rest of the paper is structured as follows.
 Section~\ref{sec:related-work} surveys related work.
 Section~\ref{sec:method} presents the LAYA mechanism and its integration into standard architectures.
-Section~\ref{sec:experiments} describes the experimental setup, benchmarking results, and interpretability analyses.
-Section~\ref{sec:conclusion} discusses broader implications and potential directions for future work.
+Section~\ref{sec:experiments} describes the experimental protocol, reports the predictive performance, and presents the interpretability analyses.
+Finally, Section~\ref{sec:conclusion} concludes the paper and outlines directions for future research.